cockroachdb/docs/cockroachcloud/frequently-asked-questions.md

 ### How do I connect to my cluster?

 To connect to a cluster, you need to authorize your network, create a SQL user, download the CA certificate, and then generate a connection string or parameters.
 You can use this information to connect to your cluster through the CockroachDB SQL client or a Postgres-compatible driver or ORM.
-For more details, see [Connect to Your CockroachCloud Cluster](connect-to-your-cluster.html).
+For more details, see [Connect to Your {{ site.data.products.dedicated }} Cluster](connect-to-your-cluster.html).

 ## Security